aio-libs/aiohttp/docs/client_reference.rst

          .. versionadded:: 2.3

       :param trace_context: Object used to give as a param for the all signals triggered by the ongoing request.
-Default uses a `SimpleNamespace` instance.
+Default uses the object returned by the :class:`TraceConfig.trace_context()` method.

          .. versionadded:: 3.0